 This post may contain affiliate links to products.
 As an affiliate, I earn money from qualifying purchases.
 Please read my full disclosure here.

 Do you ever just wake up with a song in your head?
-For me, it’s sometimes an old VBS song or some other children’s song because…little people.
-It’s the kind of stuff I hear all.day.long!
-Yet, it’s sometimes exactly what I need in the moment of life I’m in.
+For moms, it might be some nursery rhyme that got stuck in your head.
+Yet, it’s sometimes exactly what we need in the moment of life we are in.
 My morning song this week has been “In the Morning When I Rise, Give me Jesus.”

 I’ve shared how much I love the song before–how it speaks to me–but this week, it took on a whole new meaning for me.